cockroachdb/docs/v1.1/architecture/distribution-layer.md

 - Leaseholder changes
 - Range splits

-All of these updates to the Range Descriptor occur locally on the range, and then propagate to the `meta2` range.
+After occurring locally on the node containing the range, they're propogated to the `meta2` range.

 ### Range Splits